nathan-chappell/advanced_programming_lectures/recursive_types/outline.md

 * From \mu types to tree-types (intuitive / formalization)

 **How should subtyping be defined?**

+### Main Takeaway:
+* Iterating substitution converges by only considering the structure
+* mu-type expressions are convenient, but subtle

 ## Lattice-Based Approach
 * Basic idea: Subtype is a relation on _T_ x _T_